Golden Gate University

-Golden Gate University (GGU or Golden Gate) is a private university in San Francisco, California.
-Founded in 1901, GGU specializes in educating professionals through its schools of law, business, taxation, technology, accounting, psychology, and undergraduate studies.
-The university offers 8 undergraduate degrees and 17 graduate degree progams.
+Golden Gate University (GGU or Golden Gate) is a private university in San Francisco, California, United States.
+Founded in 1901, GGU specializes in educating professionals through its schools of law, business, taxation, technology, accounting, and undergraduate studies.
+The university offers 4 undergraduate degrees and 18 graduate degree programs.

 History

 Golden Gate University evolved out of the literary reading groups of the San Francisco Central YMCA at a time when, according to one contemporary estimate, only one of every two thousand men had a college education.
 GGU shares its YMCA roots with a number of other U.S. universities, including Bentley University, Capital University Law School, Michigan State University College of Law, Northeastern University (Boston, Massachusetts), Northern Kentucky University Salmon P. Chase College of Law, Roosevelt University, South Texas College of Law, University of Toledo College of Law, Western New England University, and Youngstown State University.
 On November 1, 1881 at the YMCA building at 232 Sutter Street, which the organization had occupied since 1868, the YMCA Night School was established.
 Classes were offered in bookkeeping, mathematics, stenography, elocution, Spanish and gymnastics.
 Successful completion of these courses led to a certificate that was recognized by more than 100 colleges and trade schools.
 Other offerings of the association would include a common school for boys.
 In April 1894 the YMCA moved to a new five-story building at the northeast corner of Mason and Ellis Streets.

 The night school was renamed the Evening College on October 1, 1896, and became a full-fledged operation in 1901 with the creation of a law school.
 The law school was the first of the Y's educational departments to offer a full degree-level course, and thus the university traces its founding to the law school's establishment.
 Courses in Accountancy and Business Administration leading to the degree of Bachelor of Commercial Science began in 1908.
 Later, courses in foreign trade were added.
 The YMCA building was destroyed in the fire that followed the 1906 earthquake.
 Following the earthquake, the school was conducted out of tents, and later leased space at 1220 Geary St. (now Geary Boulevard near Franklin Street in the Western Addition).
 In November 1910 the school moved into the YMCA's new building (closed in 2009) at 220 Golden Gate Avenue at Leavenworth Street, in the Tenderloin neighborhood.